Shidell/OpenCaldera/README.md

 ## Initial Release: Version 0.1.0.0

-Requirements: 64-bit Operating System, .NET Framework 4.8
+**Requirements:** 64-bit Operating System, .NET Framework 4.8

-Test Setup: Ensure that an Alienware Graphics Amplifier is attached to your PC, with the latest Alienware Graphics Amplifier software (3.0.13.0) installed.
+**Test Setup:** Ensure that an Alienware Graphics Amplifier is attached to your PC, with the latest Alienware Graphics Amplifier software (3.0.13.0) installed.
 You can verify this by navigating to "C:\Program Files\Alienware\Graphics Amplifier\GraphicsAmplifier.exe", right click, select 'Properties', and selecting the 'Details' tab.
 You should also have a GPU (working or not working) inserted in the AGA, with all necessary power cables plugged in.

 Download the executable ('OpenCaldera.exe') to and double-click to run; it should open a Command Prompt window and write brief output to the screen.

+**Expected Output:**

+**Will this damage my Alienware system, Graphics Amplifier, or GPU?**

+No, at worst, you may need to reboot your system.
+However, this is exploratory, and I am not liable for anything that may happen.

 ###### For reference: